 “I’ve been volunteering for over 10 years… and each visit continues to inspire me.”

 “The feeling when you walk out of the room — as the child and family are giggling, laughing, or in a state of astonishment — is something that never leaves you.”

 “Working with kids in difficult situations has changed my life.
 I’m a better husband and father because of it.
 Although my wife and kids are tired of seeing all my tricks.”

-If you have questions or would like to know more about becoming a Hospital Magician, please reach out to Emily Clouse.
-She oversees Hospital Magician Recruitment and can be reached via email or by calling our office at 312-624-8079.
+If you have questions or would like to know more about becoming a Hospital Magician, please reach out to Dave Schmidt.
+He can be reached via email or by calling our office at 312-624-8079.